-Sometimes you can rent water shoes for the day, but it often costs as much as buying your own pair.
+Sometimes you can rent water shoes for the day, but it often costs almost as much as buying your own pair.
 For example, when we climbed Dunn’s River Falls in Jamaica, the shoe rental was $10 per person per day!

 If you plan to hit the gym on the ship, don’t forget to pack your running shoes.

 Pack a pair of dress shoes if you’ll be attending formal night or if you plan on hitting the nightclub or joining in on a dance class.
-I like to pack a single pair in a versatile color (like gold or silver) so they’ll match with everything.
+I like to pack a single pair in a versatile color (like gold or silver) so they’ll match everything.